janpauldahlke/angular-multi-project-scaffolding/README.md

 <br/>
 <br/>

-## 8 - IDE (Visual Studio Code) setup
+## 8 - Setting up IDE (Visual Studio Code)

 <br/>

-### 8.1 - Configuration setup
+### 8.1 - Setting up editor

-In workspace root, replace all the content of the `.editorconfig` file with this lines:
+In to workspace root directory, replace all the content of the `.editorconfig` file with this lines:

     # Editor configuration, see https://editorconfig.org
     root = true